 - Teaches students how to safeguard computer operating systems by teaching server support skills and designing and implementing security systems.

-Due to variations in requirements at four-year colleges and universities, a student desiring to pursue a bachelor’s degree in computer science is strongly advised to consult the CIT Department Chair at San Jacinto College and at the institution to which they wish to transfer to review the appropriate transfer degree plans to the designated university.
+Due to variations in requirements at four-year colleges and universities, students desiring to pursue a bachelor’s degree in computer science is strongly advised to consult the CIT Department Chair at San Jacinto College and at the institution to which they wish to transfer to review the appropriate transfer degree plans to the designated university.

-Graduates who earn an AAS degree or certificate of technology in cyber security typically pursue careers as:
+Graduates who earn an AAS degree or Certificate of Technology in CIT Cyber Security typically pursue careers as: